FluffySnowman/fluffyproxy/README.md

 # the addy of the control connection that the client connects to
 control 0.0.0.0:42069

+# allowing all ips (for clients) to connect
+client_whitelist *

+# allowing all external ips to connect/access the service
+external_whitelist *
 ```

+Its recommended to use the `client_whitelist` since anyone with the
+IP:PORT of the control server can connect to the server and control
+it.
+The `external_whitelist` is also recommended to prevent anyone
+unauthorized from accessing the service.

+IPs for the client and external whitelist should be comma seperated
+such as `client_whitelist 127.0.0.1,192.168.1.10,10.69.42.2`

 Add the following to the fp_client file: